Kguie/react-OC-projet14/README.md

 - Custom form components with proper error handling
 - Date validation and formatting with date-fns

-## 🔧 Development
+## Development

 ### Code Quality
 - ESLint configuration for consistent code style
 - TypeScript for type safety and better development experience
-- Comprehensive testing with React Testing Library
+- Comprehensive testing with Vite Testing Library

 ### Performance
 - Vite for fast development server and optimized builds
 - React 18 with concurrent features
 - Efficient re-rendering with proper component structure

-## 📦 Build and Deployment
+## Build and Deployment

 To build the application for production: